Verse 1: All Beings Are Superior to Wish-Granting Gems

 Of course, it is most unlikely that we shall actually be able to take on the sufferings of others and give them our happiness.
 When such transference between beings does occur, it is the result of some very strong unbroken karmic connection from the past.
 However, this meditation is a very powerful means of building up courage in our minds and is, therefore, a highly beneficial practice.

-In Seven Point Mind Training, Geshe Chaykawa says, “Train in both giving and taking in alternation, mounting those two on the breath.”
-And here, Langri-tangpa says that this needs to be done in a hidden manner, secretly.
-Shantideva says the same in Engaging in Bodhisattva Behavior (VIII 120):
+In Seven Point Mind Training, Geshe Chekawa says, “Train in both giving and taking in alternation, mounting those two on the breath.”
+And here, Langri Tangpa says that this needs to be done in a hidden manner, secretly.
+Shantideva says the same in Engaging in Bodhisattva Behavior:

 The practice is called “secret” or “hidden” because it does not suit the minds of beginner bodhisattvas: it is something for only a select few practitioners.